MiniApollo/config/README.md

-# config
+# Config

 List of programs that needed for awesome wm

--librewolf

--alacritty

--neovim

--thunar

--redshift
+- librewolf

+- alacritty

+- neovim

+- thunar

+- redshift

--nm-applet (network-manager applet)
+- nm-applet (network-manager applet)

--picom
+- picom

--dwall (wallpaper)
+- dwall (wallpaper)

--optimus-manager-qt (for hybrid grapics nvidia laptops)
+- optimus-manager-qt (for hybrid grapics nvidia laptops)

 If you don't need any of this programs just delete from rc.lua at the end 674-679 lines or change at 95-100 lines to your favor of programs(firefox vim and any file manager)

+Neovim

+- vim plug

+- all in init.vim (26-45 lines)

---Thanks for reading!
+ Thanks for reading!